 Abstract

 Attention deficit hyperactivity disorder (ADHD) is one of the most common neurodevelopmental disorders of childhood, characterized by developmentally inappropriate levels of inattention, distraction, hyperactivity and/or impulsivity that are pervasive and interfere with functioning.
 This disorder is caused by complex interactions between genes, negative environmental influences, and unexplained changes in brain development.
-Historical research suggests that major disparities exist in access, diagnoses, and treatment for ADHD across racially and ethnically diverse populations (Paidipati et al, 2017).
+Historical research suggests that major disparities exist in access, diagnoses, and treatment for ADHD across racially and ethnically diverse populations (Paidipati et al., 2017).
 The ways in which parents and families process identification, care, treatment, and acceptance of ADHD diagnoses are widely unknown.
 What is least known is how racially diverse families, children, and adults perceive the definition and characteristics of ADHD and, the factors that influence a family’s decision to intervene or treat perceived behavioral differences, accept diagnosis and intervention.
 This review of literature explores existing intervention studies related to those unknowns, examines parent and family processes related to the management of ADHD in racially and ethnically diverse children and provides recommendations for future studies.

 Purpose and Research Questions